monkey-codes/hydroponics/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Lambdas

+* Manually run npm install (node 16) in lambda folders that contain a package.json.
+TODO figure out if there is a way to automate this through cdk